 Pastor David Gerzsenye is no stranger to Whidbey Island or Camp Casey.
-He spent some of his youth growing up on the south end and still has family here.
-Each of his 5 daughters came to Camp Casey with their 5th grade class, so years ago when he needed a venue for his church group retreat, Camp Casey was the obvious choice.
+He spent some of his youth growing up on the south end of the island and still has family here.
+Each of his five daughters came to Camp Casey with their 5th grade class, so years ago when he needed a venue for his church group retreat, Camp Casey was the obvious choice.

-This August, Pastor David brought his singles group for their annual summer retreat with the theme: "Words can heal - How we talk to God, each other and ourselves.”
+This August, Pastor David brought his singles group for their annual summer retreat with the theme: "Words can heal: How we talk to God, each other, and ourselves.”
 He points out that most of his group is middle aged and almost ¾ of the group are divorcees.
-“Washington Cathedral is a recovery oriented church, so it is natural that the singles group has a strong presence in their church.”
+“Washington Cathedral is a recovery oriented church, so it is natural that the singles group has a strong presence in the church.”
 He goes on to explain that the Church focuses on the Gospel as it is written and strives to create an atmosphere of love and tolerance.

 · Explore Lavender Wind Farm on North Beach Road